Delta 8 THC is an incredible cannabinoid that keeps gaining HUGE attention.

 Yup, we can keep showering you with plenty of scientific insights.
 Yet what we all want to know better is how this one-of-a-kind compound affects both the mind and the body.

-So, what kind of experience can you expect?
+So, what kind of experience can you expect and does delta 8 get you high?

 Both Delta 8 and Delta 9 will get you high.